Jefferson49/RepositoryHierarchy/README.md

 + Folder
 + Source

-Based on the identified call number categories, the module creates the following hierarchical structure of the archive:
+Based on the identified call number categories, the module creates the following hierarchical structure for the archive:
 + Fonds
     + Record group
         + Series